 According to the U.S. Commercial Service, two-thirds of these SMEs currently sell to only one market.
 Helping these companies expand into even one new market has the potential to greatly increase overall exports.

 Broadening a company’s customer base also enables that firm to better weather domestic economic downturns.

-ETC is an affiliate organization of the Council of State Governments’ Eastern Region.
-ETC regional trade development projects are guided by a 10-member board of directors including the state trade directors or their designees from: Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont
+The Eastern Trade Council is an affiliate organization of the Council of State Governments’ Eastern Regional Conference.
+ETC regional trade development projects are guided by a 10-member board of directors including the state trade directors or their designees from: Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont.

 Trade missions offer comprehensive support for companies from all sectors in ETC member states that are looking to increase sales internationally.
 As a mission member, delegates join a high profile group with the flexibility to pursue individual business objectives, as well as participate in group events, at significant cost savings.

 Advice and customized-research is available at an early stage to allow delegates to arrange appointments in the market.

 Delegates also benefit from the publicity and targeted contacts created through the U.S. Foreign Commercial Service network as part of the trade mission.
 Full on-ground support in the market is provided by the ETC.